YashMalviya01/Online-Quiz-Questionnaire-Platform/README.md

 > ℹ️ These scripts spin up Docker containers with built-in defaults and **auto-create backend/frontend `.env` files** if they don't exist, so you're ready to explore with a single click.
 Update the generated `.env` files afterward if you need custom credentials or third-party keys—see [Manual Setup](#-manual-setup) and [Deployment](#-deployment).

-The script verifies Docker, builds the containers, boots the stack, seeds demo data, and opens the app at `http://localhost:3000` (frontend) with the API at `http://localhost:5000/api`.
+The script verifies Docker, builds the containers, boots the stack, seeds demo data, opens the app at `http://localhost:3000` (frontend) with the API at `http://localhost:4000/api`, and publishes the same frontend through an ngrok tunnel at `https://smart-quiz-platform.pentacoresolutions.in` (inspect via `http://localhost:4040`).
+Provide your own `NGROK_AUTHTOKEN` environment variable before running if you need to override the bundled token.

 ## 🧼 Manual Setup
 Prefer to wire things up yourself?
 Follow these steps: